VirtualPlanetaryLaboratory/vplanet/docs/parametersweep.rst

 .. note::

-    :code:`vspace` automatically creates histograms of the options you varied so you can confirm the initial conditions.
+    If you randomly generate initial conditions, i.e. Monte Carlo, then :code:`vspace` automatically creates histograms of the options you varied so you can confirm the initial conditions.
 These png files are located in destfolder.

 Running Simulations with :code:`multi-planet`
 -------------------------